renxida/iseedeaduops-poc/README.md

 # What is this

-This is proof-of-concept code for our paper "I See Dead $\mu$ops: Leaking Secrets via Intel/AMD Micro-Op Caches", published in ISCA 2021.
+This is proof-of-concept code for our paper [I See Dead micro-ops: Leaking Secrets via Intel/AMD Micro-Op Caches](https://ieeexplore.ieee.org/abstract/document/9499837), published in ISCA 2021.

 # Files in this